FX Airguns

 FX Airguns AB is a Swedish manufacturer of air rifles based in Mariestad, Västra Götaland.
-Founded by Fredrik Axelsson in 1999, the company is famous for its extensive line of competition and hunting pre-charged pneumatic (PCP) rifles.
+Founded by Fredrik Axelsson in 1999, the company is known for its extensive line of competition and hunting pre-charged pneumatic (PCP) rifles.

 FX Airguns is known in the industry for its proprietary "Smooth Twist" barrels, which uses hybrid riflings with a long smoothbore portion and press-forged slow-twist riflings near the muzzle.
-FX later introduced the "Smooth Twist X" barrels in 2017, which allow the user to easily switch barrels of different calibers and a different twist rates.
+FX later introduced the "Smooth Twist X" barrels in 2017, which allow the user to easily switch barrels of different calibers and different twist rates.
 FX air rifles are also known for innovative features such as the interchangeable air tubes and the power adjuster wheel, as well as the ability to shoot arrows in some models.
 The company is one of the first manufacturers to produce modular airguns.

-In 2020, FX Airguns employee Philip Jönsson won the gold medal in the mixed 10m air rifle standing SH2 event at the 2020 Summer Paralympics held in Tokyo, Japan.
-Philip is the first athlete with Duchenne Muscular Dystrophy to win a Paralympic gold medal.
+In 2021, FX Airguns employee Philip Jönsson won the gold medal in the mixed 10m air rifle standing SH2 event at the 2020 Summer Paralympics held in Tokyo, Japan.
+Philip is the first athlete with Duchenne muscular dystrophy to win a Paralympic gold medal.

 History

 Fredrik Axelsson had been an avid airgun enthusiast since he started shooting since 5 years of age.
 At the end of 1989, he started making things for airguns after being disappointed by an English-made .22 caliber spring-piston air rifle he purchased for shooting pigeons in a tree, with which he had done very little actual shooting because the spring broke after a couple of months.
-As a result, Axelsson made his own gas ram, but he didn't like the recoil despite it worked quite well.
+As a result, Axelsson made his own gas ram, but he didn't like the recoil despite it working quite well.
 He then started experimenting and making other kinds of airguns, including a 9mm CO2 rifle and a 20-gauge air shotgun with replaceable chokes.
 After experimenting with pump pneumatic rifles, Axelsson then moved to develop PCP rifles.

 In 1994, Axelsson came up with the original design for the Independence rifle.
-As there wasn't a lot of SCUBA diving activities in Sweden, one of the problems needed to be addressed was the difficulty finding gas cylinders to recharge the rifles.
-Axelsson developed with a three-stage hand pump that alleviated this difficulty of refilling PCP airguns.
+As there wasn't a lot of SCUBA diving activities in Sweden, one of the problems needing to be addressed was the difficulty finding gas cylinders to recharge the rifles.
+Axelsson developed a three-stage hand pump that alleviated this difficulty of refilling PCP airguns.
 In 1995, he took the ideas to a local company and started production of the hand pump.
 He then took the pump off the Independence rifle and sold it to Webley & Scott, which later became the Webley Axsor rifle.
 Around the same time, he also made the Timberwolf rifle.

 Axelsson's partnership with that company ended in May 1999, when he resigned without taking any of his patents and went on to create FX Airguns, his own company.
 After Webley & Scott agreed to a manufacturing contract on the condition that any new products FX developed must fit into the Axsor stocks, Axelsson made the FX2000.
 In 2000, Axelsson came up with a patent on a new pump and an electrical air compressor, followed by the Cyclone rifle in 2001.